-If you’re a grower, you see life as presenting you chances to learn and develop into a more mature, happy human.
-This makes sense because you are a work in progress.
-You have potential and are not limited by the way you were as a child, a teenager or even yesterday.
+If you have a growth mindset, you see life as presenting you chances to learn and develop into a more mature, happy human.
+This makes sense because we are each a work in progress.
+You have potential and are not limited by who you were as a child, a teenager, or even yesterday.
 A success in your life is a chance to smile and congratulate all involved.
-A failure hurts but you’re resilient and persevere.
-It’s a wake-up call!
+A failure hurts but you’re resilient and persevere… it’s a wake-up call!
 You’re motivated to improve and to do better next time.
 This is all possible because you can trade in any cards you’ve been dealt.

-If you’re a shower, your em oh is to demonstrate what you know and that you’re a very accomplished, socially limber, <more adjectives>, capable person.
+If you have a fixed mindset, you’re motivated to demonstrate what you know and that you’re a very accomplished, socially limber, <more adjectives>, capable person.
 This is logical because you were born with what you got and it’s up to you to make the best of it.
 Every success is a chance to hone your set of skills and prove that, whatever you were dealt, you’re absolutely killin it.
 You’re worthy of all the good things in your life and everything is justified.
 But… a failure… oh, a failure is shameful.
 It feels best to blame other people to distract from your indelible flaws.
 Failure makes you exposed, vulnerable and lame, the kind of person who will and should get left behind and eaten by wolves.

 In one world, effort is a bad thing.
 It, like failure, means you’re not smart or talented.
 If you were, you wouldn’t need effort.
 In the other world, effort is what makes you smart or talented.